Enter to Win $2,500

 Vertical Rise: 2,050 ft.

-Amenities/other activities: Night skiing, snow tubing, snowshoe trails, rental and gear shop, ski school, one on-site hotel with child care, two on-mountain restaurants, two lodge restaurants, pub, RV lot
+Amenities/other activities: Night skiing, snow tubing, snowshoe trails, rental and gear shop, ski school, on-site hotel, eight restaurants, pubs, RV lot

 Getting There: State Route 12; Located 12 miles southeast of Mt.
-Rainier National Park; Car parking is free; No public transportation
+Rainier National Park

 Challenge Level: Mostly beginner to intermediate